Restoring Boundaries on Capitalism

 For the vast majority of companies which are not harming the public interest because they haven’t the size or capacity to cause severe harm (e.g., small locally operated businesses), the Code will impose no additional regulatory burden at all.

 The time for businesses that cause severe harm to the environment, people, and our communities is past.
 Corporations only exist because government allows them to be created and gives them a license to operate.
-It makes no sense when that license is used to inflict severe harm on the very things government is formed to protect.
+That license should never be used to inflict severe harm on the very things government is formed to protect.

 Enacting the Code is the key to eliminating corporate anti-social behaviour which does severe harm and is now threatening our existence.
 Rather than abandoning capitalism, the Code will put sensible boundaries on it, making modern business less predatory, more civilized, and more sustainable.
 The world will be much the better for it.